 What we cover

 Reference architectures and the patterns that hold under load.
 Retrieval, agents, and evaluation as they are actually built in enterprise environments.
 Operating models, governance, and lifecycle controls.
 The economics of running large models in production: token cost, infrastructure cost, and the total cost of ownership over a multi-year horizon.
-Industry lenses on media, financial services, public sector, and professional services where useful primary evidence is available.
+Industry lenses on media, financial services, public sector, and professional services where useful published evidence is available.

 What we deliberately do not cover